siew26/healthcare/README.md

 Before you begin, make sure you have:

 - A **Google Cloud Platform (GCP)** account with billing enabled
-- Access to a **Linux/macOS terminal** (or GitHub Codespaces)

-> Kaggle credentials are only required if you want Bruin to download the dataset automatically.
-A pre-processed CSV is already included in the `data/` folder — see [Step 3](#step-3--configure-data-source) for details.

-Before you begin, make sure you have:

-- A **Google Cloud Platform (GCP)** account with billing enabled
 - A **Kaggle** account with API access (optional — see Step 3)
 - Access to a **Linux/macOS terminal** (or GitHub Codespaces)

+> A pre-processed CSV is already included in the `data/` folder — Kaggle credentials are only needed if you want to download fresh data.

 ---